 If using hand rub

-- apply two to three squirts of hand rub on your hands
+- Apply one to two squirts of hand rub on your hands.

 Tell us what you think